Automatic Scenario Generation for Robust Optimal Control Problems: Introduction

-This paper generalises the local reduction methods from semi-infinite optimisation to robust optimal control problems.
+An in-depth review of semi-infinite optimization methods has been done by \cite{Semi_Hettich1993,Semi_Hettich2009,review_Hettich1983} and recently by \cite{adaptive_Seidel2020,Recent_Djelassi2021}.
+Semi-infinite optimization methods have been used for optimal control by \cite{Semi_Hauser2018} to find optimal trajectories for robotic arms.
+However, they considered only exogenous uncertainty due to obstacles that did not affect the dynamics of the controlled systems. \cite{Robust_Puschke2018} used semi-infinite optimization methods to solve an optimal control problem with only parametric uncertainty.
+Time-varying uncertainty was considered by \cite{Sensitivity_Thombre2021} who used local reduction to find the interim worst-case scenarios.
+However, they assumed that at every time step the number of possible scenarios was finite.

+The main contribution of the current work is a formulation of robust nonlinear optimal control problems as semi-infinite optimization problems.
+We then numerically demonstrate that local reduction methods enable more robust handling of significant parametric and time-varying uncertainty than existing approaches.

 The rest of the paper is structured as follows.
-Section \ref{sec:ProblemFormulation} introduces robust optimal control problems.
-Section \ref{sec:LocalReduction} presents the new method for solving robust optimal control problems.
-The numerical results are shown in Section \ref{sec:NumericalResults}.
-The paper ends with conclusions in Section \ref{sec:Conclusions}.
+Section~\ref{sec:ProblemFormulation} introduces robust optimal control problems.
+Section~\ref{sec:LocalReduction} presents the new method for solving robust optimal control problems.
+The numerical results are shown in Section~\ref{sec:NumericalResults}.
+The paper ends with conclusions in Section~\ref{sec:Conclusions}.